onthebusiness/harelang.org/content/blog/2021-11-22-Hare-release.md

 stability and reliability, large changes along these lines will be scarce, but rest assured that we are not painted into a corner by choosing these tools.

 I hope you find this tool useful for your projects!
-Check out the man pages if you want to learn more about the design and usage of hare release.
-Go forth and ship!